A fractal uncertainty principle for Bergman spaces and analytic wavelets: Fractal uncertainty principles for the Bergman space

 as $R\rightarrow \infty $. \end{theorem}

 We note that the term

 appearing in the exponent of $R^{-1+\frac{\ln 2}{\ln 3}}$ is the Hausdorff dimension of the Cantor set.
 The uncertainty principles in \cite{Dyatlov} consider more general fractal sets and the results are obtained in terms of their Hausdorff dimensions.
-See \cite{KN2} for new developments in this direction in the planar case.
-As in the joint time-frequency case, following the suggestion in the comments after \cite[Corollary 4.1] {KnutsenLocalizationPaper}, where the bound $R^{-2+2\delta }$ is obtained for the planar Cantor set, this opens interesting problems, if one looks at more general fractal sets and looks for bounds of the associated Toeplitz operator in terms of the Hausdorff dimension of the sets.
+See \cite{KN2,KN3} for new developments in this direction in the planar case.
+As in the joint time-frequency case, following the suggestion in the comments after \cite[Corollary 4.1]{KnutsenLocalizationPaper}, where the bound $R^{-2+2\delta }$ is obtained for the planar Cantor set, this opens interesting problems, if one considers more general fractal sets and seeks bounds of the associated Toeplitz operator in terms of the Hausdorff dimension of the sets.